Ernst Zermelo: Zermelo's navigation problem

-Proposed in 1931, the Zermelo's navigation problem is a classic optimal control problem.
+Proposed in 1931, Zermelo's navigation problem is a classic optimal control problem.
 The problem deals with a boat navigating on a body of water, originating from a point O to a destination point D. The boat is capable of a certain maximum speed, and we want to derive the best possible control to reach D in the least possible time.

 Without considering external forces such as current and wind, the optimal control is for the boat to always head towards D. Its path then is a line segment from O to D, which is trivially optimal.
 With consideration of current and wind, if the combined force applied to the boat is non-zero, the control for no current and wind does not yield the optimal path.